anjaliahlawat/amazon-login-script/README.md

 ## Prerequisites

-Before you begin, please ensure you have the following setup in your systemas per environment of yourchoice
+Before you begin, please ensure you have the following setup in your system as per environment of your choice
 - Node.js
 - Package manager - npm or yarn